Dynamic borrowing from historical controls via the synthetic prior with covariates in randomized clinical trials: Simulation Study

 Scenarios 1 and 2 use the same historical data set in which the covariates are predictive.
 Similarly, Scenarios 3 and 4 use a different version of this data set in which the covariate measurements have been permuted to be uncorrelated with response rates.
 In all cases the observed historical control rates ranged from roughly 12\% to 38\%, with an average of 23\%.
 In Scenarios 1 and 3, the new trial's true response rate is 20\%, near the middle of the historical range.
 In Scenarios 2 and 4 it is 45\%, outside of the historical range.
 This means that direct historical borrowing in Scenarios 2 and 4 will bias estimates of the new trial's control rate downwards and thus estimates of the treatment effect estimates upwards, increasing both the Type I error and power of effect testing.
 The opposite would happen if the historical control response rates were higher than the new trial's response rate.
 Which situation is more likely in practice depends on how a variety of factors such as the standard of care, patient lifestyles, and patient demographics have changed over time.

-We compared several methods including SPx, RMAP (Schmidli et al. 2014), and an independent model (Ind.) with no historical borrowing (i.e. $\theta_{H+1} \sim Logistic(0, 1)$).
-For SPx and RMAP we included both versions where the new trial's control group size was fixed and where the two-stage adaptive design described in Section \ref{section:spx_design} was used (with $n^c_1 = n^c_{max}/2$, $p_{max} = 1.25$, and $p_{min} = 0.75$).
+We compared several methods including SPx, RMAP \citep{schmidli_robust_2014}, and an independent model (Ind.) with no historical borrowing (i.e. $\theta_{H+1} \sim Logistic(0, 1)$).
+For SPx and RMAP we included both versions where the new trial's control group size was fixed and where the two-stage adaptive design described in Section \ref{section:spx_design} was used (with $n^c_{H+1,1} = n^c_{H+1,max}/2$, $\gamma_{max} = 1.25$, and $\gamma_{min} = 0.75$).
 The two versions gave a contrast on the potential gain in the adaptive design in reducing the control group sample size.
-The value $n^c_{max}$ is fixed at 150 or 80, which are the maximum control sample size.
+The value $n^c_{max}$ is fixed at 200 or 100, which are the maximum control sample size.
 For SPx our standard implementation used only 2 of 6 covariates associated with response rates to mimic imperfect knowledge or data collection, but we also include cases where SPx uses all 6 covariates to show the effectiveness of the method when the regression is strong and not misspecified.
-For RMAP we used a 50-50 mixture between the borrowing (MAP) component and the non-borrowing component, since this specification performed well in Schmidli et al. (2014).
+For RMAP we used a 50-50 prior mixture between the borrowing (MAP) component and the non-borrowing component, since this specification performed well in \cite{schmidli_robust_2014}.
 The 90-10 mixture they consider was too aggressive and extremely biased in many of our scenarios.
+We emphasize that like SPx, RMAP adaptively updates the posterior weights (away from the 50-50 weights in the prior) for the two components depending on their relative model fits.
+This is consequence of the standard BMA formulation, and can be seen in equations (7) and (8) of \cite{schmidli_robust_2014} (similar to our equation \eqref{spx_weights}).
+For each method we computed the posterior mean and 95\% credible interval for $\psi_{H+1}$, as well as the posterior probabilities of $\delta$ described in equations \eqref{decision_positive} and \eqref{decision_clin_sig}.
+Note that these estimates and tests are Bayesian, so the credible intervals are not expected to have exactly 95\% Frequentist coverage and the tests are not expected to have exactly 5\% type I error rates.